 Treatment and prognosis

-Treatment is directed at the underlying cause, while the subcutaneous air is absorbed by the body over time.
+Treatment is directed at the underlying cause, while the subcutaneous gas is absorbed by the body over time.
 Symptomatic management should also be provided.

-However in rare instances where the subcutaneous air is compromising overlying soft tissue or causing a compartment syndrome management may involve release of the air by surgical division of the soft tissues or percutaneous drain insertion.
+However, in rare instances where the subcutaneous gas is compromising overlying soft tissue or causing a compartment syndrome management may involve the release of the gas by surgical division of the soft tissues or percutaneous drain insertion.